 Foreign issuers tend to be attracted by the known track record in terms of stability and the experience of the Luxembourg financial industry, coupled with a company law that is sometimes more favourable to companies than in the jurisdiction of the group of the issuer.
 Mention is also made of the talent and expertise evidenced by the players who are involved in all levels of IPO transactions, as well as their language skills.
-Foreign issuers also look at the flexible and innovative approach of the LuxSE and the approachability of the CSSF.
+Foreign issuers also look at the flexible and innovative approach of the Luxembourg Stock Exchange (LuxSE) and the approachability of the the Commission for Oversight of the Finance Sector (CSSF).
 The LuxSE and the CSSF accept English as correspondence language and also respond in English.
 Luxembourg thrives on cross-border business and there are no special requirements for foreign issuer IPOs.